 If you’ve ever breastfed a baby, you know the hunger is REAL.
 When I’m breastfeeding, I eat like a teenage boy: constantly, abundantly, and unhealthily.
 All I want is sugar, snacks, and fried food.

-So when I found out my baby had a dairy intolerance at 6 weeks old, it was downright devastating.
+So when I found out my baby had a dairy intolerance at 6 weeks old, and was thrust violently into the world of dairy-free living, it was downright devastating.

-Going dairy-free is extremely intimidating.
+Going dairy-free while breastfeeding is extremely intimidating.
 Dairy is in everything.
 I mean ev-er-y-thing.